keepaliveit-staging/staging.keepaliveit.co.uk/_services/software-consultancy.markdown

         </div>
         <div class="col-xs-8 col-sm-9">
             <h3>SOFTWARE DEVELOPMENT</h3>
-            <p>Having functional & robust software implemented a business is.
-We write clean & tested code which conforms to industry best practises.</p>
+            <p>Having functional & robust software implemented in a business is essential for ensuring company operations are being performed & completed successfully.
+We write clean & tested code which conforms to industry best practises, resulting in bespoke software that's going to push your business ahead of its competitors.
+Whether your in-house development team are up to their eyes with other work, or you don't have an in house development team and require bespoke software for your business, you can rely on us to get the job done.</p>
             <p><a href="/software-consultancy/software-development-services">View more information and discover pricing for Keep-Alive I.T's Software Development Services.</a></p>
         </div>
     </div>